datamade/searchable-map-template-csv/README.md

 1. Download or clone this project and fire up your text editor of choice.
 Open up `/js/map.js` and set your map options in the `SearchableMapLib.initialize` function:
   - `map_centroid` -  the lat/long you want your map to center on ([find yours here](https://getlatlong.net/))
   - `filePath` - Path to your map data file.
-This file needs to be in csv or geojson format and placed in the `data` folder
+This file needs to be in csv or geojson format and placed in the `data` folder.
+This file's first line must be the header, and it must have a latitude and longitude column.
   - `fileType` - Set if you are loading in a `csv` or `geojson` file
   - `idField` - The column name for the unique identifier for each of your rows
 2. Replace the API key on this line of `index.html` with yours: `<script type="text/javascript" src="https://maps.google.com/maps/api/js?libraries=places&key=[YOUR KEY HERE]"></script>`